 Henoch Schonlein Purpura

-HSP arthritis is predominantly a large joint arthritis involving knees, ankles, however other joints such as wrists, elbows and small joints of fingers can also be involved.
-Affected joints have painful ranges of movement due to periarticular swelling but the characteristic findings of warmth, erythema and effusion are often absent.
-Joint disease in HSP is transient and resolves within few days to weeks without any residual damage.
-Articular features may reappear for few weeks and subside.
+HSP arthritis is predominantly a large joint arthritis involving knees and ankles, however other joints including wrists and elbows can be affected.
+The small joints of fingers can also be involved.
+Affected joints have painful range of movements due to periarticular swelling but the characteristic findings of warmth, erythema and effusion are often absent.
+Joint disease in HSP is transient and resolves within few days to weeks without any residual deformity.
+Articular features may reappear for few weeks and then subside.
 NSAIDs may be used.